 Joe Famolare was inducted into the Fashion Association Hall of Fame in 1995.
 Retirement bored him, so he turned an old farm into the Vermont Agricultural, Business, Education Center (VABEX).
 There is a nursing school, buildings for Famolare shoes, land trust societies, and Vermont College.

 His other major project is bringing business (both domestic and international) back to the city of Brattleboro, Vermont.
 Many Canadian and International businesses left over the years.
 He has also worked with his daughter, Hilary, to create a Foreign Trade Zone to fight escalating property taxes as well as to combat abandoned empty warehouses left in the wake of Georgia-Pacific Paper and other companies abandoning the area.

 What is next for Joe Famolare?
 He certainly is a busy guy.
 As of a conversation with a Famolare Shoes employee, he is still involved on a day to day basis with Famolare shoes.
 He has an office, and although he is no longer involved with every aspect of the company, it is still very much his child.

 Part VII: Identification of Platform Shoes

-Aside from just inherently knowing what style elements are typical of different decades and years in general, one way is to look at the “label” so to speak.
-“Famolare” is imprinted on the inside of every show.
+Aside from inherently knowing what style elements are typical of different decades and years in general, one way is to look at the “label” so to speak.
+“Famolare” is imprinted on the inside of every shoe.
 In contemporary shoes, this will be in very angular, block letters.
 In shoes that were produced from the beginning up through 1987-89, to the best of our knowledge, the characters are more Arabic, or rounded in style.
 Occasionally, script was used.